Nevada sees highest US year-over-year credit card debt growth

 “In many cases, credit cards can be a great way for someone to get travel points or rewards points,” he said.
 “Credit cards can protect that person from compromising bank purchases … I think there’s a lot of reasons why credit cards can be very good.”

-The best way to make sure credit cards are used correctly is to pay attention to spending habits, the Financial Guidance Center’s Johnson said.
+The best way to make sure credit cards are used correctly is to pay attention to spending habits, said Michele Johnson, executive director for the Financial Guidance Center in Las Vegas.
 She suggested consumers with debt cut unnecessary expenses like a daily Starbucks coffee or ordering takeout for lunch.

 Credit card debt “is easy to fall into,” she said.
 “We don’t spend enough time figuring out the disadvantages of a new purchase.”